Sigmmma/c20/src/content/h3/h3-ek/readme.md

 * Removed Guerilla's Tag Mover dependency on tag depot.
 * Updated an outdated description for "Game Engine Settings Halo3" in [multiplayer_globals](~) tag.
 * Added Tool command `extract-unicode-strings`.
+* Allowed starting profiles to exceed a weapon's "rounds total maximum".
+* Fixed style flags grapple and enforcer weapon control not functioning properly.
+* Added a flag so that infection forms can kill other characters without infecting them.

 ## December 2022
 * AI objectives crash fix